-18.14.1.
+18.15.2.
 Reverb

-An algorithmic reverb effect with distinct controls for EARLY reflections and for the later dense reflections (TANK).
+An feedback-based algorithmic reverb effect with distinct controls for EARLY reflections and for the later dense reflections (TANK).
 The TANK is split into three assignable bands with relative delay times for the low and high bands.
-This device also has a graphical interface.
+This device also has a graphical interface and uniquely offers a Tank FX chain for inserting any Bitwig device or plug-in into the feedback cycle of the effect, as well as a Wet FX chain for using devices to process only the processed signal.

-18.15.
+18.16.
 Routing